annotation/stam/README.md

 * ``Datetime(value: datetime)`` - A date/time representation, compatible with ``xsd:datetime``.
 * The following are recursive collection types:
     * ``List(value: [DataValue])`` - An ordered list of multiple ``DataValue`` instances
+    * ``Map(value: {key: str, value: DataValue})`` - A key/value map, containing one or more ``DataValue`` instances.
+This was introduced in STAM v1.2.

-Note that there is no ``Map`` type to associate further nested key/value pairs.
-If you want to express nested relations, you *MUST* use `Annotation`s on `Annotation`s (i.e. using `AnnotationSelector`).
+Note that the ``Map`` type to associate further nested key/value pairs *SHOULD NOT* be used to express deeper annotations on annotations; for those you *MUST* use `Annotation`s on `Annotation`s (i.e. using `AnnotationSelector`) instead.
+The map type's use limited to grouping inter-dependent data together.
+Note that a map does not reuse `DataKey` instances, which implies that the keys in this map are not heavily optimised to the extent that the datakeys are, neither do they carry dataset information.
+A map *SHOULD* be interpreted as an entity as a whole and is not optimised for deeper search/indexing or for associating further schema information.

-The following overriding constraints apply for RDF:
+The following notes/constraints apply for RDF conversion:

-* Any String value that is a valid [IRI](https://datatracker.ietf.org/doc/html/rfc3987) *SHOULD* be interpreted as such in conversion from/to RDF.
+* Whether a String value resolves to a string literal or to an [IRI](https://datatracker.ietf.org/doc/html/rfc3987) in conversion to RDF is not specified and up to the implementation.
+When RDF is serialised as JSON-LD then the JSON-LD context provides an excellent means of resolving this issue, provided such additional context can be supplied to the converter.
+* When you use the `Map` type.
+The keys in the map *SHOULD* be IRIs to enable serialisation to RDF, values that are not IRIs are passed as-is, which is useful in case of JSON-LD serialisation where the JSON-LD context determines their exact interpretation.
+However, they *MAY* also be rejected by implementations as they can be possibly undefined.

 ## Extended Data Model